JGeho/JGeho/README.md

 - 👀 I’m interested in becoming a full time web developer
 - 🌱 I’m currently learning JavaScript, HTML, CSS, APIs, Bootstrap and more through DigitalCrafts bootcamp
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: GitHub, LinkedIn
+- 📫 How to reach me: GitHub, LinkedIn: www.linkedin.com/in/justin-geho

 <!---
 JGeho/JGeho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.